nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 1. Use `8-3b_submit_sbatch_RBA_whole-brain.sh` wrapper script, which calls the RBA syntax script `8-3a_syntax_RBA_whole-brain.sh`.

-*Note:* The maximum length of a single job on the Luna server is 7 days (when using the `luna-cpu-long partition`).
-The whole-brain sbatch script is also set to 7 days as the whole-brain models with 200 Schaefer parcellations took about 5.5 days to run.
+*Note:* The maximum length of a single job on the Luna server is 7 days (when using the `luna-cpu-long` partition) - the whole-brain sbatch script is therefore also set to 7 days as the whole-brain models with 200 Schaefer parcellations took about 5.5 days to run.

 #### Sensitivity analyses